thongn98/cat_dog_app/README.md

 ## Copy the models

+Create `/models directory

+`mkdir models`

-Copy the model (.h5 file) into `/models/` and change the 14th line in app.py to the right name of the model file.
+Copy the model (.h5 file) into `/cat_dog_app/models/` and change the 14th line in app.py to the right name of the model file.

 ## Run the app